 Admittedly, I’ve always been quite terrible at filling out these sorts of things.
 So below, I’ve split my “bio” into easy to decipher sections.

-CUBIC, Founder and CEO
+Oonee, Founder and CEO

 I worked with a very talented streetscape designer to create a smart, scalable solution for bike and scooter parking in dense urban centers like New York, Boston and London.
 I’ve had 3 bikes either stolen or vandalized beyond salvaged over 5 years… so I’m passionate about solving this problem.